Zenhaven Mattress Reviews

 Unfortunately there is a trade off with Zenhaven—it doesn’t come with free returns.
 If during your 180-night trial period you decide you don’t love your Zenhaven mattress, they will refund you of your purchase of course, but they charge a $99 fee for picking it up and removing it from your home again.

 If you do decide you love your Zenhaven and you want to keep it, it will be covered by a 20-year warranty, which is double of what other online mattress companies typically offer.

-We should preface this by acknowledging that latex is an expensive material.
+We should preface this by acknowledging that latex foam is an expensive, high quality material.
 There’s just a more involved, lengthy process by which it’s made compared to a poly foam.
 Trust us, we got some sticker shock, too, but if you want a really high quality and durable bed, then it’s worth the price.
 Here’s a breakdown of pricing by size:

 The Zenhaven mattress has a couple of really great features.
 First, it’s flippable, with two different firmness levels on either side.
 Second, it’s made with Talalay latex, which is a high-quality, natural foam made from the sap of rubber trees, and offers a number of benefits.